-- By being exempted students who wish to be considered for exemption must take the SAT or the ACT.
-A score of 660 or higher on the SAT Critical Reading Examination or a score of at least a 30 on the combined English/Writing portion of the ACT will be sufficient for exemption. - By completing ENG-W 131 Elementary Composition I (3 cr.), with a grade of C (2.0) or higher.
+By being exempted - students who wish to be considered for exemption must take the SAT or the ACT.
+A score of 660 or higher on the SAT Critical Reading Examination and on the SAT Writing Examination or a score of at least a 30 on the combined English/Writing portion of the ACT will be sufficient for exemption.

+By completing ENG-W 131 Elementary Composition I (3 cr.), with a grade of C (2.0) or higher.